microsoft/vscode-docs/docs/python/tutorial-django.md

 - **Go to Definition** jumps from your code into the code that defines an object.
 For example, in `views.py`, right-click on `HttpResponse` in the `home` function and select **Go to Definition** (or use `kb(editor.action.goToDeclaration)`), which navigates to the class definition in the Django library.

 - **Peek Definition** (`kb(editor.action.previewDeclaration)`, also on the right-click context menu), is similar, but displays the class definition directly in the editor (making space in the editor window to avoid obscuring any code).
-Press `kbstyle(Escape)` to close the Peek window.
+Press `kbstyle(Escape)` to close the Peek window or use the **x** in the upper right corner.

     ![Peek definition showing the Flask class inline](images/django/peek-definition.png)

 ## Use a template to render a page

-The app you've created so far in this tutorial generates only plain text web pages directly within Python code.
+The app you've created so far in this tutorial generates only plain text web pages from Python code.
 Although it's possible to generate HTML directly in code, developers typically avoid such a practice because it's vulnerable to cross-site scripting (XSS) attacks.
 Instead, developers separate HTML markup from the code-generated data that gets inserted into that markup. **Templates** are a common approach to achieve this separation.

 A template is an HTML file that contains placeholders for values that the code provides at run time.
 The Django templating engine takes care of making the substitutions when rendering the page.
 The code, therefore, concerns itself only with data values and the template concerns itself only with markup.
 Django templates provide flexible options such as template inheritance, which allows you to define a base page with common markup and then build upon that base with page-specific additions.

-In this section you create a single page using a template.
-In the sections that follow, you configure the app to serve static files, and then create multiple pages to the app that each contain a nav bar from a base template.
+In this section you start by creating a single page using a template.
+In subsequent sections you configure the app to serve static files, and then create multiple pages to the app that each contain a nav bar from a base template.
+Django templates also supports control flow and iteration, as you see later in this tutorial in the context of template debugging.

 1. In the `web_project/settings.py` file, locate the `INSTALLED_APPS` list and add the following entry, which makes sure the project knows about the app so it can handle templating: